+There are no additional required health effects notices.
 There are no additional required health effects violation notices.

 Some or all of our drinking water is supplied from another water system.
-The table below lists all of the drinking water contaminants detected during the 2020 calendar year from the water systems from which we purchase drinking water.
+The table below lists all of the drinking water contaminants, which were detected during the 2021 calendar year from the water systems that we purchase drinking water from.